gbouras13/pharokka/README.md

 # Installation

-**Important: MMseqs2 has recently been updated to v14-7e284 and will not work with Pharokka.
+**pharokka v1.1.0 is now available on bioconda** **Important: MMseqs2 has recently been updated to v14-7e284 and that version will not work with Pharokka.
 Please read below**

-* MMseqs2 have recently changed the internal MMseqs2 profile format in its new version v14-7e284.
+* The MMseqs2 team have recently changed the internal MMseqs2 profile format in the new MMseqs2 version v14-7e284.
-* This means that the v 1.0.0 pharokka database will not work with MMseqs2 v14-7e284.
+* This means that the pharokka database will not work with MMseqs2 v14-7e284.
 * As a result, pharokka needs to be run with MMseqs2 v13.4511.
-* If you are installing pharokka using bioconda (v1.0.0 and v1.0.1), a condition needs to be specified to force MMseqs2 v13.4511 installation (see below).
+* As of v1.1.0, the pharokka bioconda dependencies are fixed to ensure that MMseqs2 is v13.4511.
+* However, if you run into issues with pharokka (particularly pre v1.1.0 versions), please check that MMseqs2 is v13.4511 is installed (it will be clear in the pharokka***.log output file).
+I would recommend a fresh pharokka install in this instance, or trying `conda install -c bioconda pharokka mmseqs2==13.4511`.
-* If you are installing pharokka from the git repository, the environmwnt.yml file has been changed, so proceed as below.
+* If you are installing pharokka from the git repository, the environmwnt.yml file has been changed to fix MMseqs2 v13.4511, so proceed as below.
-* I am working on a fix for a new version of pharokka.

-**pharokka v1.0.1 is now available on bioconda**

 The easiest way to install pharokka is via conda.
 For inexperienced command line users, this method is highly recommended.

-`conda install -c bioconda pharokka mmseqs2==13.4511`
+`conda install -c bioconda pharokka`

 This will install all the dependencies along with pharokka.
 The dependencies are listed in environment.yml.